martinthomson/quic-tls/draft-thomson-quic-tls.md

   to warrant fragmentation such that partial data could be recovered and used to derive traffic keys.

+Alternative design:

+: We could easily forbid the use of KeyUpdate, which could limit the amount of data that a single connection is able to transfer.
+This limit is pretty big.

+Alternative design:

+: A single epoch bit, sent in the clear, would also address this concern.
+QUIC does have some spare bits available, such as the bit used for entropy.

 # Pre-handshake QUIC Messages {#pre-handshake}